As an operator of public transport, we provide a vital service to communities.

 Our devolved management approach enables our bus and rail companies to be more responsive to the needs of local passengers.

-Our businesses work hard with local charities to support raise awareness of important causes.
-We encourage our colleagues to get involved with their local charities and we aim to match those fundraising efforts wherever possible.
+Our businesses invest in our communities in many ways – including partnerships with local charities to support and raise awareness of important causes.
+We encourage our colleagues to get involved with their local charities and we aim to match fundraising efforts wherever possible.

 We work and consult with local authorities on all topics that might affect our users, such as road works, new developments and events.
-We have cultivated partnerships with councils to improve outcomes and services for passengers and three of our regional bus managing directors sit on the boards of their Local Economic Partnerships.
+We have nurtured partnerships with councils to improve outcomes and services for passengers and some of our regional bus managing directors sit on the boards of their Local Economic Partnerships.